-The international aviation attorneys at Slack Davis Sanger have the experience, knowledge, and resources to apply principles of international law for a crash or accident that occurs anywhere outside the United States.
+The international aviation accident attorneys at Slack Davis Sanger have the experience, knowledge, and resources to apply principles of international law for a crash or accident that occurs anywhere outside the United States.
 With multiple licensed pilots and a former NASA aerospace engineer on our team, we have a thorough understanding of what training is required of pilots and what maintenance is required for aircraft, as well as requirements for the air travel companies themselves.

 Our team has litigated dozens of personal injury and wrongful death aviation cases in other countries, including Australia, the Bahamas, Belize, Bolivia, Brazil, Canada, Chile, Costa Rica, the Dominican Republic, France, Guatemala, Haiti, Jamaica, Kenya, Mexico, New Zealand, Nigeria, Peru, South Africa, Spain, Ukraine, and Venezuela.

 According to the International Air Transport Association, the most common causes of overseas accidents in 2018 were because of:

 - Loss of control in-flight, such as from an engine stalling or poor weather conditions

 - Improper takeoff, also known as “runway incursion”